With 40 years of teaching professionally, I have taught countless students (beginners to advanced) how to play or improve their chops.

 This was meant to be played in free time.
-There must be interaction between the musicians to make this work.
-It's almost as if you are reading each other's mind.
+There must be an interaction between the musicians to make this work.
+It's almost as if you are reading each other's minds.
 As a rule, the accompanist follows the vocalist…..where they lead, you must follow.
-Not really as hard as it seems, and gets easier the more you work together.
+Not really as hard as it seems, and it gets easier the more you work together.

 The first transcription is a simplified comping chart with no solo, perfect for vocal accompaniment.

-The second transcription is closer to what you see on the video In the video, Noah follows Kasia's unique vocals and the chart, until he gets to the second bridge, where he improvises a very cool free-time solo, nothing like the one I notated here.
+The second transcription is closer to what you see in the video.
+In the video, Noah follows Kasia's unique vocals and the chart until he gets to the second bridge, where he improvises a very cool free-time solo, nothing like the one I notated here.
 Excellent playing!
-The vocal comping bridge starts at measure nineteen and the solo starts at measure thirty five.
+The vocal comping bridge starts at measure nineteen, and the solo starts at measure thirty-five.

 I tried to keep this fairly simple.
 There are no real difficult timing passages, most measures are straight forward.
 I strongly recommend using just the fingers or the pick-fingers method (hybrid picking).
 Some of the chord voicings would be difficult with a pick, because of the strings that are muted or missed.
 The melody line is voiced for the most part on the top notes of the chords.
 The combination of single notes and chords is the standard for this type of playing.
 Quite often, a bassline would weave its way through the lower intervals of the chords, while maintaining the melody line in the upper partials.
 This is a more advanced way of playing chord-melody arrangements.